 A big part of those tasks is the immune system’s ability to recognize cells that are a normal part of the body and those that are not.

-Autoimmune Disorders: When the Immune System Gets Confused
+How Autoimmune Diseases Affect the Immune System

 Many chronic illnesses fall under the category of autoimmune disorders, including rheumatoid arthritis, lupus, inflammatory bowel disease (including ulcerative colitis and Crohn’s disease), multiple sclerosis and psoriasis.